-Since End of the 2019, the Coronavirus attacked Wuhan of China, face mask become urgent Medical substance, base on our government and the disease requirement in China, some of companies add face mask production line to produce the mask to support our doctors and the people in China,
+Since End of 2019, the Coronavirus attacked Wuhan of China, face mask become urgent Medical substance, base on our government and the disease requirement in China, some of the companies add face mask production line to produce the mask to support our doctors and the people in China,

 Today the Coronavirus has been controlled by our government, hero, and our angels, To prevent us from this Coronavirus, face mask is one of the important protect products,

-There was a patient in China had been effected Coronavirus disease by 15 seconds without wearing the mask, because he was on the shop market and meet a person only 15 seconds and been effected, you should know how important to wear the face mask when you in the public area.
+There was a patient in China who had been effected Coronavirus disease by 15 seconds without wearing the mask, because he was on the shop market and meet a person only 15 seconds and been affected, you should know how important to wear the face mask when you in the public area.

-Since the Global outbreak of Coronavirus, face masks will be hard to buy on the world of market, we do not have many, but a few millions we may able to help. if you are looking for some face masks for your people, hospitals, doctors, government, you could contact us to get the price,
+Since the Global outbreak of Coronavirus, face masks will be hard to buy on the world of the market, we do not have many, but a few millions we may able to help. if you are looking for some FFP face masks for your people, hospitals, doctors, government, you could contact us to get the price,

 Contact us as below